divyavut/DevOps-daws-81s/daws-81s/BashScripting/readme.md

 #### Server side Error (5\*\*)

-500- internal server error
-502- Bad Gateway
+500- internal server error (server where the application is running has some configuration issues, means service/application is not running beacuse of configuration/code issues)
+502- Bad Gateway (The server which acts as reverse proxy/gateway(loadbalancer) recevie invalid error from the upstream server(service in kubernetes))
-503- Service Unavailable
+503- 503 Service Temporarily Unavailable

--

 #### set -e